m&a community logo

 Valuation methods during mergers and acquisitions

-The valuation process is an integral part of any merger or acquisition deal and is conducted by both acquiring and selling sides.
+The valuation process is an integral part of any merger or acquisition deal and is conducted by both the acquiring and selling sides.

 An acquiring company wants to close the deal at the lowest price, while the best interest of the sell-side is to close the deal at the highest price.